-Our mission at Faith Community Church is to make disciples of Jesus and incorporate them into biblical community.
+Our Mission is to make disciples of Jesus and incorporate them into biblical community.

 Making Disciples of Jesus